sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

   - How to access and use Swagger UI (User Interface)
   - How to extract information from files with Document Information Extraction

 The core functionality of Document Information Extraction is to automatically extract structured information from documents using machine learning.
-When you finish this tutorial, you will get field value predictions for the document you upload to Document Information Extraction.
+When you finish this tutorial, you will get field value predictions for the documents you upload to Document Information Extraction.

 ---